Elwood Hillis: Congress

-Hillis was elected as a Republican to the Ninety-second and to the seven succeeding Congresses (January 3, 1971 – January 3, 1987).
+Hillis was elected as a Republican Party member to the 92nd United States Congress and to the seven succeeding Congresses (January 3, 1971 – January 3, 1987).

 He was not a candidate for reelection in 1986.

 Later career

 Hillis resumed the practice of law.

 On March 17, 2010, Bud Hillis was honored for his years in public service at the Howard County Lincoln Day Dinner, held at the Kokomo Country Club in Kokomo, Indiana.

+Death

+Hillis died on January 4, 2023, in Windsor, Colorado at age 96.
+He was interred at Kokomo Memorial Park Cemetery.